 Which Skillet to Use

-Stainless steel skillets are another great type of cookware you can use.
+Stainless steel skillets are another great type of cookware you can use (I personally really like this one).
 The only thing to look out for is the handle.
-The skillet is safe to use only if the handle is also made from the stainless steel.
+The skillet is safe to use only if the handle is also made from stainless steel.
 Wooden, or plastic handles are not safe to use in the oven.

 Similarly, copper skillets can be used, but be sure to check the manufacturer’s directions to be sure it can withstand higher temperatures.

 And, contrary to popular belief, some non-stick skillets are oven-safe, as long as the temperature stays below 400-450 Fahrenheit (but check the manufacturer anyway just to be safe).
 This means, you bake with them, but it is best not to broil with them.
 Broiling can damage the skillet’s nonstick coating.

 You can serve the cookie dough hot, with a scoop of vanilla ice cream on top (or even a cool banana) and dig in with spoons.
 This is my favorite way.

 But you can serve the cookie cold if you want.
 Simply let it cool completely and enjoy.
 It may take some time for this, however, because cast iron skillets tend to be very hot and need time to cool down.